forest-fire/firemodel/docs/using/dispatch-and-events.md

 ## Events

-Let us first explore the events which we may be encountering when using Firemodel.
+Let us first explore the events which we may be encountering when using FireModel.

 ### CRUD Events